-1055.
-[STUDENT NAME] uses a variety of strategies to solve math problems.
-For example, using manipulative materials, using trial and error, making an organized list or table, drawing a diagram, looking for a pattern, acting out a problem, or talking with others.
-0 Not yet-Student has not yet demonstrated skill, knowledge, or behavior 1 O Beginning-Student is just beginning to demonstrate skill, knowledge, or behavior but does so very inconsistently O In progress-Student demonstrates skill, knowledge, or behavior with some regularity but varies in level of competence O Intermediate-Student demonstrates skill, knowledge, or behavior with increasing regularity and average competence but is not completely proficient 4 O Proficient-Student demonstrates skill, knowledge, or behavior competently and consistently O I am unable to assess the student6
+C005 = 1 1055. ma UDENT NAME] uses a variety of strategies to solve math problems.
+For example, using manipulative terials, using trial and error, making an organized list or table, drawing a diagram, looking for a pattern, ing out a problem, or talking with others.
+0 Not yet-Student has not yet demonstrated skill, knowledge, or behavior 0 regularity but varies in level of competence о О Proficient-Student demonstrates skill, knowledge, or behavior competently and consistently C005 = 1 1060. suc UDENT NAME] demonstrates algebraic thinking.
+For example, solves for an unknown in an equation the sequence 1.0×10^{-5} has 1.0×10^{-5} has 1.0×10^{-5} determine any m in the sequence.
+O Not yet-Student has not yet demonstrated skill, knowledge, or behavior O In progress-Student demonstrates skill, knowledge, or behavior with some regularity but varies in level of competence O Intermediate-Student demonstrates skill, knowledge, or behavior with increasing regularity and average competence but is not completely proficient4

+Proficient-Student demonstrates skill, knowledge, or behavior competently and consistently.
+I am unable to assess the student.